 Rules for powders

-Only recently there are also rules for powders when you are travelling to the US.
-Powder-like products (sugar, flour, powdered milk and make-up) of more than 350 ml are no longer permitted in your hand luggage.
+Only recently there are also rules for powders when you are traveling to the US.
+Powder-like products (sugar, flour, powdered milk, and make-up) of more than 350 ml are no longer permitted in your hand luggage.
 There are again exceptions for baby formula and medicines.

 Rules for devices with lithium batteries

 Devices with lithium batteries like laptops, cell phones, tablets, and cameras have to be in your hand luggage.